All Episodes

 You couldn't swear obscenity.

-You shouldn't, you know, the the joke is whenever you see a sign in a workplace, it means something happened.
+You shouldn't, you know, the joke is whenever you see a sign in a workplace, it means something happened.

-So if there's a sign saying, you know, like don't steal food from the fridge, it's because someone did.
+So if there's a sign saying, you know, like, don't steal food from the fridge, it's because someone did.

 If the sign says don't take a dump on the floor, you're like, what?